What to do in New York

 Hudson Home

 Lovingly curated by two designers, Hudson Home is a boutique home furnishings store that features a tasteful selection of new and vintage decor.
 Inside, you’ll find everything from handcrafted furniture and modern lighting to ceramics, textiles, artwork and one-of-a-kind decorative pieces.
-The aesthetic blends Hudson Valley charm with clean, contemporary lines, making it a good stop for visitors looking to bring home something beautiful and uniquely local.
+The aesthetic blends Hudson Valley charm with clean, contemporary lines, making it a favorite stop for visitors looking to bring home something beautiful and uniquely local.

 Hudson Home: 366 Warren St., Hudson, NY 12534; 518-822-8120